rupritch/plp-summary/README.md

 # plp-summary
 Service to provide a summary of products listed on a Sainsbury's product listing page.

-Accepts none or multiple arguments.
+Accepts none or multiple arguments:
-If no argument is supplied it will use a fallback url to generate the response.
+- If no argument is supplied it will use a fallback url to generate the response.
-If an argument is supplied and it is a valid url it will be used to generate the response.
+- If an argument is supplied and it is a valid url it will be used to generate the response.
-If multiple arguments are supplied and all are valid urls they will be used to generate the response.
+- If multiple arguments are supplied and all are valid urls they will be used to generate the response.

 Currently the service only supports looking up product listing information from a PLP url.
-However this could easily be expanded in future to accept other locations to read the data from.
+However this could be expanded in future to accept other locations to read in data from.

 On successful completion a plp-summary.json file is created containing the PLP details in the root dir of the project.

+Limitations:
+The application currently expects the html of the url passed in to conform to the same structure as the Sainsbury's Berries, Cherries & Currants PLP.
+If the url passed in doesn't have the same html structure then it will return an exception and no results will read.

 # Building
 This project is using gradle for building.

-For Linux/macOx:
+For Linux/macOS:

-Gradle uses the following command structure ``./gradlew <task> (on Unix-like platforms such as Linux and Mac OS X)``.
+Gradle uses the following command structure ``./gradlew <task> (on Unix-like platforms such as Linux and Mac OS)``.
 In order to build this project follow the steps below:
-1. Check out the code to your machine from the following location ``https://github.com/rupritch/plp-summary.git``.
+1. Check out the code to your machine from the following location ``git clone https://github.com/rupritch/plp-summary.git``.
 2. From the root of the checked out project run ``./gradlew clean build``.

 For Windows: